haveno-dex/haveno-docs/docs/the-project/payment_methods/Monese.md

 Monese has a good use case in that it is instant, free, multi currency and has some better use cases than SEPA (current most popular EUR payment method).
 Also provides a Revolut alternative to users in UK and Europe.

-**Contents:**

-- 1 Where can I find out more about Monese ?
-- 2 What countries are available for Monese?
-- 3 What currencies are available for Monese?
-- 4 What is the maximum trading duration for Monese?
-- 5 What is the maximum XMR limit for an Monese trade?
-- 6 Is Monese a payment method that can be signed?
-- 7 How do I set up a Monese account?
-- 8 How do I add Monese as a payment method in Haveno?
-- 9 How do I buy XMR with my Monese account?
-- 10 How do I sell XMR with my Monese account?
-- 11 Are there any limits for me to be aware of when using my Monese account?
-- 12 Are there any fees for me to be aware of when using my Monese account?
-- 13 How does dispute resolution when trading with Monese?

 #### Where can I find out more about Monese ?

 Here is a list of Monese resources: